qq1012510777/cuDFNsys/README.md

 # cuDFNsys

-The _cuDFNsys_ is an open-source CUDA library (under the GPL license) for DFN generations.
-It is also able to simulate the static flow and particle transport in DFNs, based on the mixed hybrid finite element method and particle tracking algorithm.
+_cuDFNsys_ is an open-source CUDA library (under the GPL license) for DFN generations.
+It is also able to simulate flow (steady-state) and particle transport in DFNs, based on the mixed hybrid finite element method and particle tracking algorithm.

-The _cuDFNsys_ does not support GUI and can only run on the Ubuntu.
-The _cuDFNsys_ is not friendly to users who do not familiar with the Linux, C++ and CMake.
+_cuDFNsys_ does not support the GUI and can only run on Ubuntu. _cuDFNsys_ is not friendly to users unfamiliar with Linux, C++ and CMake.

-The _cuDFNsys_ right now can only generate one group of fractures, because I am studying percolation in DFNs and some quantities in percolation theory are easier to calculate with only one fracture group.
-Geometrical attributes of fractures follow certain distributions.
-In reality, multiple fracture famlies might be observed.
+_cuDFNsys_ right now can only generate one group of fractures, because the authors are studying the percolation in DFNs.
+With only one group, some quantities can be analytically calculated.
+Geometrical attributes of fractures follow certain probability density distributions.

-The _cuDFNsys_ can load fractures from a .h5 file, which could contain multiple families of fractures.
+In reality, multiple fracture famlies might be observed. _cuDFNsys_ is able to load the fracture data in which multiple groups exist.

 <p align="center">
   <img width="300" src="https://github.com/qq1012510777/cuDFNsys/blob/main/moive_particlesII.gif">